-ELIGIBLE ACTIVITIES AND EXPENSES
+ELIGIBLE ACTIVITIES AND COSTS

-The primary purpose of activities funded through this program is to expand partnerships for clean water through activities that protect or restore water quality in lakes, rivers, or streams, or protect groundwater or drinking water.
-Eligible activities can consist of structural and non-structural practices; project development (feasibility study, subwatershed assessment, etc.); program and project support (e.g. education, outreach, marketing, staff time); technical and engineering assistance necessary to implement grant activities; and grant management and reporting.
+Eligible activities can consist of structural and non-structural practices; project development (feasibility studies, subwatershed assessments, etc.); program and project support (e.g. education, outreach, marketing, staff time); technical and engineering assistance necessary to implement grant activities; and grant management and reporting.

-Eligible expenses are those expenses solely incurred through project activities that are directly related to and necessary for producing the project outcomes described in the proposal.
-Grant recipients are required to account for the staff time charged to BWSR grants in order to track the expenditure of grant funds and match to ensure the use of the funds is consistent with applicable State and BWSR requirements.
-Costs that are unallowable to be charged to BWSR grants include but are not limited to:
+Eligible costs are those expenses solely incurred through project activities that are directly related to and necessary for producing the project outcomes described in the proposal.
+Grant recipients are required to account for the staff time charged to BWSR grants to track the expenditure of grant funds and match to ensure the use of the funds is consistent with applicable State and BWSR requirements.